yairm210/Unciv/docs/Guiding-Principles.md

 There is a fine line here between "exploitable" and "no fun" regarding trade - regular players may refuse any trade you offer them on principle.
 We don't want that from the AI, which leaves us slightly open to exploits, but that's a trade-off we make knowingly.

-## Modding philosophy - minimal amount of objects, maximum amount of interactions
+## Modding philosophy - minimal objects, maximum interactions

 As a new modder it's easy to get lost in the sheer number of uniques.